vidhichadha2507/react_projects/README.md

 # Contributing to React Projects
-Congratulations!✨, You have taken the first step in making your contribution in my React_Projects Repository.
+Congratulations!✨, You have taken the first step in making your contribution in my **react_projects** Repository.
 Here, you can add your Amazing React Projects.
 This documentation will serve as a guide for making your contibutions to this project.
 Please attach screenshots of the work that you have done while making a PR.
 If you are working on an issue, please mention it as well. **Just make sure that you push only the files that you have worked upon**
 Finally!!, we can't wait to see your outstanding issues and pull requests.
 Welcome 😇❤